siteknower/crystisAngular/README.md

    **npm install crystis**

 If you have any dependency conflicts, you may use:

   npm install crystis --force or
   npm install crystis --legacy-peer-deps

-  this.cs.tcode = "DEMO1";  // your account code
-  this.cs.tucode = "0000";  // your user code

 Setting Up crystis in a New Angular Project
 -------------------------------------------